zotanna/python-p3-defining-object-inheritance/README.md

 class would apply to the other class.

-While you may not write your own classes that use inheritance very frequently, you will encounter it frequently as a developer, particularly when working with other libraries (such as Active Record, which you'll learn later in this phase).
+While you may not write your own classes that use inheritance very frequently, you will encounter it frequently as a developer, particularly when working with other libraries (such as SQLAlchemy, which you'll learn later in this phase).
 Once we introduce the use of databases and the challenge of connecting our programs to our database, you'll encounter inheritance in nearly every program you write for the web.
 More on that later.

 ***

 ## What is Inheritance?

 In Python, classes can inherit from one another.
-This means that they adopt all of the attributes and behaviors (i.e. all of the methods) of the parent, also called the **super** class.
+This means that they adopt all of the attributes and behaviors (i.e. all of the methods) of the parent, also called the **superclass**.
 In this exercise, we'll be building our own chain of inheritance.

+***

 ## Code Along: Basic Inheritance

-In this domain model, we have class `Vehicle` that will act as the parent, or super, class.
-We will create child classes, also known as **subclasses** for different types of `Vehicle`s, such as car.
+In this domain model, we have class `Vehicle` that will act as the **parent**, or **superclass**.
+We will create **child** classes, also known as **subclasses** for different types of `Vehicle`s, such as car.

 ### Step 1: Defining the Super Class